TMcG55/kinematics-sim-robotics/README.md

 # SimpleOpenGL 2D Robot Animation

-A simple C/OpenGL project demonstrating 2D planar robot animation using GLFW and GLAD.
+A simple project demonstrating 2D planar robot animation.
+The aim of this development is to build a full simulation for a variety of robotics from the ground up using homemade libraries, and visualisation using openGL.

 ## Features